 Bringing a kitten home is an exciting experience that you will never forget.
 Making sure you know how to choose a kitten that’s happy, healthy and compatible with your personality and lifestyle takes some planning, however.
 If you take the right steps before you adopt your new kitten, you’ll greatly increase the chances of making cat ownership a rewarding experience for you and your new kitten.

-How to Choose a New Kitten
+How to Choose a Kitten That Fits Your Lifestyle & Home

-Before you set out for the shelter, consider where and how you live as well as the type of kitten you’d like to have.
-Does your home have other pets?
+Before you set out to choose your new kitten, consider where and how you live as well as the type of kitten you’d like to have.
+If your home already has other pets, do you know how to introduce a new cat to your current cat or how to introduce cats and dogs?
 Could you take in multiple littermates?
 Will you be away from home often?
-Would you be able to do the frequent brushing needed for long-haired kittens?
+Can you handle the frequent brushing required for grooming long-haired kittens?

-Learn a kitten’s personality
+Learn a Kitten’s Personality

 The pre-adoption time is also the perfect time to decide how to choose a kitten whose personality will fit with yours.
 While adult cats have defined personalities, with some being outgoing while others are shy, kittens are much more behaviorally flexible.
 This is one of the advantages of adopting a kitten.
 Nonetheless, be aware that young kittens may take a little bit of time adjusting to a busy household or one with young children or other pets, so take things slow and be patient.